scvalencia/UVACommandLine/README.md

 UVACommandLine
 ==============
-`UVACommandLine` is an interactive command line utility to submit solutions to the UVA online judge, it also allows to check submissions and other statistics.
+`UVACommandLine` is an interactive command line utility to submit solutions to the UVA online judge, and visualize submission statistics.

 ## Features